relativitydev/file-migration-cli/README.md

 Parameter|Description
 --------------|------------------
 /dupfiles{+\|-}|Enables or disables the removal of duplicate files.
-During synchronization, this optimization increases the memory and CPU usage, and the time to completion, but it can significantly reduce the overall transfer time. <br>**Note:** The default value is True.
+During synchronization, this optimization increases the memory and CPU usage, and the time to completion, but it can significantly reduce the overall transfer time. <br>**Note:** By default, the parameter is enabled.
 /fileshare:{value}|The name, number, artifact identifier, or UNC path for a file share.
 For more information, see [UNC file paths](#unc-file-paths) and [Remote server paths](#remote-server-paths). <br>**Note:** You can optionally use the /fileshare parameter instead of the /targetpath.
 /maxsync:{value}|The maximum number of records to synchronize.
 Use this parameter to limit the number of records fetched with the sync command while debugging or troubleshooting. <br>**Note:** The default value is Int32.MaxValue.
-/metadata:{value}|Enables or disables the retrieval of file metadata, such as the length in bytes, for all source files.
-Although an expensive operation, we highly recommend enabling this setting because it provides verifiable migration results and eliminates more expensive server-side validation. <br>**Note:** The default value is True.
+/metadata:{+\|-}|Enables or disables the retrieval of file metadata, such as the length in bytes, for all source files.
+It provides verifiable migration results and eliminates more expensive server-side validation.
+We recommend enabling this setting only when running the File Migration CLI from from a Windows-based server where the files are local. <br>**Note:** By default, the parameter is disabled.
 /sha1{+\|-}|Enables or disables the calculation of SHA1 hashes for all source files.
-SHA1 hashes are used to validate the migration, so you should only modify this setting in a performance critical scenario. <br>**Note:** The default value is True.
+SHA1 hashes are used to validate the migration.
+We recommend enabling this parameter only when running the File Migration CLI from from a Windows-based server where the files are local.<br>**Note:** By default, the parameter is disabled.
-/skipinv{+\|-}|Enables or disables skipping Invariant files when executing the sync or migrate commands. <br>**Note:** The default value is False.
+/skipinv{+\|-}|Enables or disables skipping Invariant files. <br>**Note:** By default, the parameter is disabled.
-/skipnative{+\|-}|Enables or disables skipping native files when executing the sync or migrate commands. <br>**Note:** The default value is False.
+/skipnative{+\|-}|Enables or disables skipping native files. <br>**Note:** By default, the parameter is disabled.
-/skiplongpaths{+\|-}|Enables or disables skipping long paths found during search path enumeraion.
-When this parameter is set to False, the enumeration fails if a path exceeds the maximum length defined by the File Migration CLI. <br>**Note:** The default value is False.
-/targetpath:{value}|The target path used for synching databases or workspaces, or for migrating native files.
+/targetpath:{value}|The target path used for synching databases or workspaces.
+This parameter is only used by the sync command.
+The File Migration CLI migrates files to this location specified by this parameter.
 For more information, see [UNC file paths](#unc-file-paths) and [Remote server paths](#remote-server-paths). <br>**Note:** You can optionally use the /fileshare parameter instead of the /targetpath.
-/workspaces:{value}|The artifact IDs for a list of Relativity workspace that you want to filter on when running a specific command.
+/workspaces:{value}|The artifact IDs for a list of Relativity workspaces that you want to filter on when running a specific command.
 This parameter supports the following syntax:<ul><li>A list of semicolon delimited artifact IDs, such as _1171671;1171672;1171673_</li><li>The start and end of range separated by a dash, such as _1171671-1171673_ </li></ul>

 </details>